 Estonian forces supported by weapons from the Allies, a British naval squadron, and Finnish, Danish, and Swedish troops initiated a counteroffensive.
-Within a few weeks, the Estonians had re-taken all of Estonia and penetrated Soviet territory, although Estonian and British military forces continued to engage the Soviets through 1919.
-On February 2, 1920, the USSR signed the Tartu Peace Treaty, renouncing its right of sovereignty over Estonian territory.
+Within a few weeks, the Estonians the USSR signed the Tartu Peace Treaty, renouncing its right of sovereignty over Estonian territory.